JenniTheDev/JustForFunsies/README.md

 Just For Funsies is a Unity project.
 It's a place for me to try out all the cool game dev things that I see in other games.
 It's also a place to practice good game architecture, game programming patterns and a lot of other stuff.
 Maybe it will end up being an actual game, maybe not.
 It will also keep my github slightly cleaner without a bunch of new projects for trying different things.

-Just FOr Funsies was created using Unity Version 2020.2.3f1
+Just For Funsies was created using Unity Version 2020.2.3f1

 <br><br>